2023 Pegasus World Cup Betting Guide

 At the time of its inauguration in 2017, the Pegasus Cup was the richest race in the world, with a massive $12 million purse.
 However, since its first running, that purse has decreased a bit.
 Nevertheless, the race is still in line with the biggest Triple Crown races, putting it on even ground with the likes of the Kentucky Derby.

-The purse for the 2021 Pegasus World Cup is set at $3 million, though it should go back up in the future, as this limit is largely a result of the coronavirus outbreak and the fact that only a small number of fans will be in the stands for the event.
+The purse for the 2023 Pegasus World Cup is expected to exceed $3 million.
 In typical years, only the Saudi Cup has a bigger purse than the Pegasus Cup.

 How To Bet On The Pegasus World Cup

 In the United States, there are three ways to legally bet on the Pegasus Cup, depending on where you live.
 You can put money on your Pegasus World Cup picks locally at a track, at a retail or online OTB, or at an international sportsbook offer horse odds.